bschulz81/robustregression/README.md

 The library also makes use of OpenMP and needs Python in version 3 and pybind11 to compile.

 Per default, the CMake variable $WithPython is ON.
-If one wants to use the python module one can compile and install the module by going into the /source directory and then one can install it install with pip, i.e.
+If one wants to use the python module one can compile and install the module by with pip, i.e.

-cd /source

-pip install .
+> pip install .

 After that, the binary extension is copied into a path for python wheel extensions, where python scripts can find it.